Oahu’s Maunawili Falls Trail is Closed: Here’s an Alternate Route

 If you’re staying in the Waikiki area, these are the directions to the Maunawili Falls Trail, which you can still access during the other portion’s closure:

-• After the sharp turn you’ll come to a scenic overlook, where you can park.
+- After the sharp turn you’ll come to a scenic overlook, where longterm parking is banned.

 It’s a two-mile hike on the Maunawili Trail to the Maunawili Falls “Connector” Trail.
 Follow that another mile to another junction, which will lead you down to the falls.